zesk/build/documentation/source/guide/coding.md

 ## Clean deprecated code often

 Code here has been written by evolution so older code shows signs of older patterns; know that the intent is to get everything to the same standard.
-We use `cannon.sh` liberally when changing code so it is considered a best practice to run this against your code regularly, it must run against the entire codebase and have zero replacements prior to release.
+We use `cannon` liberally when changing code so it is considered a best practice to run this against your code regularly, it must run against the entire codebase and have zero replacements prior to release.